SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 ![](/exercises/4_Story_Building/images/screenshot_add_01.png)

 4. Now we add Measures and Dimensions to the rows and columns of the table.
-We start adding "Transaction Currency" to the rows of the table.
+We add "Transaction Currency" to the rows of the table.
 This can be done by clicking on "Add Dimensions" and then we choose "Transaction Currency".

 ![](/exercises/4_Story_Building/images/screenshot03.png)